Mustard Service: 2018–20: "Need", "Daddy Dookie Brown", and C'est La Vie

-2021–present: Fiddle Lake
+2021–present: Fiddle Lake, Variety Pack, and Vice City Magic

 On October 27, 2021, Mustard Service released their first EP, Fiddle Lake.
 With songs reflecting on politics, addiction, and work culture, Fiddle Lake takes on more mature themes than Mustard Service's previous albums.
+Since then, Mustard Service has released multiple singles, titled "Drink With a Friend", "The Dominoes", "Backburn”, and “(Your Cat) Don’t Stand a Chance”.

+On August 4, 2023, the band released their third studio album, Variety Pack, which included the aforementioned singles "The Dominoes", "Backburn”, and “(Your Cat) Don’t Stand a Chance”.

+On July 18, 2025, the band released their fourth studio album, Vice City Magic.
+The album was proceeded by four singles, titled "Big Time", "Conversation Overtime", "Going Nowhere", and "2 AM".

 Style and influences

 The band's music contains elements drawn from a variety of genres, including jazz, funk, surf, and R&B, but is most often described as indie rock or indie pop; the band calls their own genre "zest pop".
 Reviewers often describe their music as "beachy", and the band cites the Beach Boys as their main influence.
 Rivero also lists the Red Hot Chili Peppers, Mac DeMarco, and Mild High Club as some of his inspirations.

 Mustard Service's members all have Latin heritage and speak some amount of Spanish, and the band frequently uses elements from Latin music, in particular, bossa nova, in their songs.
 The song "Pleasantries (With Your Lover)", for example, uses a Latin-style groove.
 The band also performs songs with lyrics in Spanish, such as "Hijo de Papá", which appears on C'est La Vie.